 The panel is satisfied that the programmes are well designed and that DBS is clear that where electives are focused on exclusively Irish contexts, they should not be made available to the Munich cohort; and that local customisation cannot occur unless a formal change is made to the programme and receives the relevant approvals from DBS and QQI.
 Nevertheless, DBS is encouraged to consider whether there is scope for additional electives either for the Munich cohort exclusively, or perhaps for the student groups in both locations, which focus on either German specific contexts or other more international contexts.
-Modules on law and taxation are good examples of where local electives may be more appropriate.
-As long as there is a sufficiently sized group, there is no reason bespoke electives cannot be delivered in one or both locations.
+Modules on law and taxation are good examples of where local electives cannot be delivered in one or both locations.
 These can be considered over the coming two or three years as the programmes are rolled out.
 It is important that DBS communicates this regulatory context clearly to EUBS to ensure there are no misunderstandings around the degree to which a programme may or may not be customised to a local context.
 The intended learning outcomes of both modules and the programme, which have been approved through the validation process, cannot be compromised.
 A deeper understanding of this could be included in the training to be provided to EUBS and reinforced through dialogue which may occur in the buddy system which is discussed under criterion 6.